Anamaya1729/Machine-Learning-Basics/ML_simple_project/README.md

 # Hacktoberfest 2022
-## Machine Learning Algorithm from Scratch
-This repository contains machine learning algorithm from scratch.
-From scratch means following algorithms are implemented without using any machine learning library.
-Numpy and other mathematical libraries are allowed.
-This is a good way to understand how machine learning algorithms work and how linear algebra is used in machine learning.

-# Simple Machine Learning projects
+## Simple Machine Learning projects

 The purpose of these _four_ projects is to get your toes wet with some ML projects.
 The projects are such:
 1. Housing prices prediction with linear regression